News

 The height of this “Class A Flyer” line coincides with the altitude set by competition standards (according to FAI rules) to perform certain moves.
 It’s the altitude of “the ring” used to judge dynamic 2-way and 4-way flying.
 So we included the ring in this line to make it easy for the dynamic flyers to practice their routines and compulsories.

-3 Flyers Between The A And B Lines
+3 Flyers Between the A and B Lines

 Class B Line